Hyundai Grandeur EV unlikely; PHEV reportedly arriving in 2025: Report

 In 2022, Hyundai Motor Company (HMC) unveiled the Heritage Series Grandeur-inspired seventh-gen Grandeur in gasoline, gasoline-electric hybrid, and LPG variants as its new flagship sedan, a model targeted largely at customers in its domestic market.
 Local reports claimed earlier that a Hyundai Grandeur EV will follow shortly after, stating that 2023 would be the year of launch.
-However, there appears to be no immediate plans for a Grandeur Electric model.
+However, there appears to be no immediate plan for a Grandeur Electric model.

 No plans for a Hyundai Grandeur EV, says report

-HMC doesn’t plan to produce an electric variant of the seventh-gen Grandeur, as per a report The Korea Herald published on December 11, 2022.
+HMC doesn’t plan to produce an all-electric variant of the seventh-gen Grandeur, as per a report The Korea Herald published on December 11, 2022.
 The publication notes that according to Hyundai Motor, no plans for the manufacturing an EV version exist at the moment.

 On the Hyundai Grandeur Plug-in Hybrid